-In this step-by-step tutorial, you will learn how to set up post categories in WordPress.
+In this tutorial, you will learn how to set up post categories in WordPress.

 Using WordPress Post Categories

-By default, WordPress URLs aren’t very search engine friendly.
-In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.
+By default, WordPress URLs aren’t really search engine friendly.
+In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display search engine friendly URLs, so instead of having a web address that looks like this:
+Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:

-If you have not configured your permalinks yet, then do so first before configuring your post categories.
+If you have not yet configured your permalinks, then we recommend doing so now before configuring your post categories.

-Keeping your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.
+Maintaining your site’s content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for improved search results.

-We recommend, therefore, planning what kind of broad “topics” you will be writing about.
-These can be topics related to your specific niche, your services or products, your industry, etc.
+The first step, therefore, is to carefully plan what kind of broad “topics” you will be writing about.
+These can be topics related to your niche, your products or services, and even your industry.

-If you need help with planning a website, see this step-by-step tutorial: A Cost-Saving Guide To Website Planning For Non-Technical Business Owners
+If you need help with website planning, see this tutorial: A Cost-Saving Guide To Web Site Planning For Non-Technical Business Owners

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.
+When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your website as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.

-Let’s say, for example, that you want to start a website or blog to promote your marriage celebrant business.
+Let’s say, for example, that you would like to start a website or blog to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs